 Criteria for Initiation and Notification

-An Officer of the Medical Staff, the CMO, the Hospital CEO, or a member of the GB may recommend Corrective Action as provided for in this Section including, but not limited to, those actions listed in ARTICLE VIII, Section 2 of these Bylaws.
+An Officer of the Medical Staff, the CMO, the Hospital CEO, or a member of the GB or authorized designee may recommend Corrective Action as provided for in this Section including, but not limited to, those actions listed in ARTICLE VIII, Section 2 of these Bylaws.

 Such recommendation for Corrective Action shall be presented to the President of the Medical Staff or the CMO.
 The recommendation for Corrective Action shall, additionally, be shared with the Chief and the Member in addition to any supporting information and other materials collected as part of its review in advance of this interview.